How to Hold On When Life Is On Hold

 If life isn’t on hold, then what is it?

-Well, staying with our illustrative analogy... just like a phone call initiated with an operator trying to get to the correct department and person, your life is simply being transferred.
+Well, staying with our illustrative analogy... just like a phone call initiated with an operator trying to get to the correct department and person, perhaps your life isn't on hold at all.
+Perhaps it's being transferred.

 Life is different.
 It's changed.
 There’s no denying that.
 Yet considering it to be on hold assumes that it will go back to exactly the way it was.
 It keeps us holding on to and grasping for what was.
 It keeps us agitated, anxious, afraid, and glued to what was whilst missing what is.